devleaks/emitpy/README.md

 Suggestion: Make a directed graph from antepenultimate/second point of cruise (last/first is not sufficient) to arrival/from departure runway.
 Let AStar algorithm choose fastest arrival/departure route.

-Automatic runway exit findings
+Automatic runway exit findings?

-METAR => RWY + SID/STAR at origin/destination airport if procedure available.
+At origin/destination airport: METAR => RWY + SID/STAR+APPCH  if procedure available.